bvaughn/react-window/README.md

 ## Documentation

 Documentation for this project is available at [react-window.vercel.app](https://react-window.vercel.app/).
+(Version 1.x documentation can be found at [react-window-v1.vercel.app](https://react-window-v1.vercel.app/) or on the NPM page for a specific version, e.g. [1.8.11](https://www.npmjs.com/package/react-window/v/1.8.11).)

 TypeScript definitions and version-specific documentation are also included with each published build.